+ESSD / LID Alternatives

+This practice is a MassDEP recognized ESSD / LID technique.

 The Five Basic Types of Constructed Stormwater Wetlands

 Like wet basins, most constructed stormwater wetlands require relatively large contributing drainage areas and dry weather base flows.
 Ten acres is the minimum contributing drainage area, although pocket type wetlands may be appropriate for smaller sites, if sufficient groundwater flow is available.

-There are five basic constructed wetland designs: 1) Shallow Marsh, 2) Basin/Wetland (formerly Pond/Wetland) 3)Extended Detention (ED) Wetland, 4) Pocket Wetland, and 5) Gravel Wetlands.
-In addition to these designs, there is a sixth type known as a subsurface gravel wetland.
-However, due to the lack of performance data, MA currently does not recognize subsurface gravel wetlands as having a presumed TSS removal credit.
+As described on the following pages, there are five basic constructed wetland designs:

+Shallow Marsh

+Basin/Wetland (formerly Pond/Wetland)

+Extended Detention (ED) Wetland,

+Pocket Wetland

+Gravel Wetlands (also known as Subsurface Gravel Wetlands)

-Shallow marsh systems
+Shallow Marsh Systems

 Most shallow marsh systems consist of pools ranging from 6 to 18 inches deep during normal conditions.
 Shallow marshes may be configured with different low marsh and high marsh areas, which are referred to as cells.
 Shallow marshes are designed with sinuous pathways to increase retention time and contact area.
 Shallow marshes may require larger contributing drainage areas than other systems, as runoff volumes are stored primarily within the marshes, not in deeper pools where flow may be regulated and controlled over longer periods of time.

-Figure CSW1.